ni/measurement-plugin-python/packages/service/README.md

 ## Introduction

-Measurement Plug-In SDK for Python (`ni-measurement-plugin-sdk-service`) is a Python framework that helps you create reusable measurement plug-ins using gRPC services.
+Measurement Plug-In SDK Service for Python (`ni-measurement-plugin-sdk-service`) is a Python framework that helps you create reusable measurement plug-ins using gRPC services.
 Deploy your measurement plug-ins to perform interactive validation in InstrumentStudio and automated testing in TestStand.